rogerUserGitHub/react-firebase-todolist/README.md

 ## General info

 This is a test project to explore Firebase functionalities, including firebase-auth and firebase-firestore.
-The app live using firebase hosting.
+The app is hosted using firebase hosting.

 Check out the version here: https://todo-app-fedc3.web.app/